gnut-neygun/tonic-axum-sqlx/README.md

 We provide different tasks:

 - `cargo make doc` : Generate documentation from code and open it in a browser
-- `cargo make build` : Re-generate code with buf, rebuild the web grpc interface and build the rust code
+- `cargo make build` : Re-generate code with buf, rebuild the web grpc interface, format build the rust code
 - `cargo make generate`: Re-generate code using Buf CLI
+- `cargo make format`: We use rustfmt to format rust code

 Refer to *Makefile.toml* to see all the available tasks